michaelwybraniec/bankly/README.md

 # 1. Bankly

 > **AWP-Driven Project**
-> This project uses [Agentic Workflow Policy](./awp.yml) as its single source of truth for all workflow, strategy, and progress tracking.
-The legacy PROJECT_STRATEGY.md has been fully replaced by the Agentic Workflow Policy.
+> This project uses [Agentic Workflow Protocol](./awp.yml) as its single source of truth for all workflow, strategy, and progress tracking.
+The legacy PROJECT_STRATEGY.md has been fully replaced by the Agentic Workflow Protocol.
 This is a candidate for a new standard for collaborative, agentic, and transparent project management—machine- and human-readable, always in sync with code and docs.

 **Version:** <!-- VERSION_PLACEHOLDER -->